 Make some sort of latch and wire it shut with bread wrapper wire until dog discovers it can't get in a few times.
 Then you probably won't have to do it anymore.

 What to do with a neighbor who brings dogs to my yard to poop and pee when they are friends with PD.
 They've sabotaged thousands of dollars of our things and threatened to kill us.
 The police said it's OK.
 They've made a sweet friendly goat suffer over 2 years with a rotting leg.
-I contacted many authorities, but no response.
-They have for many years made dogs both starve and freeze to death.
-But the law allows it.
-I have also been told to stop taking pictures while I'm on my own land.

 Your local MEDIA!